Fry Model Railway

 Ireland’s biggest model railway is 240 sq metres, and authentically displays much of Ireland’s rail and public transport system,...

-Founded in 1894, this is one of Europe's most outstanding links courses and a longtime host of the Irish Open.
+Founded in 1894, this is one of the world's outstanding links courses and a former longtime host of the Irish Open.

 Malahide · interesting places nearby